OCHA-DAP/ocha-lens/docs/datasets/ibtracs.md

 ## Data Sources

 IBTrACS data is maintained by NOAA's National Centers for Environmental Information (NCEI) and combines tropical cyclone data from multiple global agencies.
 For more information about the dataset, visit the [official IBTrACS website](https://www.ncei.noaa.gov/products/international-best-track-archive).
+IBTrACS data can also be downloaded [directly from the Humanitarian Data Exchange](https://data.humdata.org/dataset/ibtracs-global-tropical-storm-tracks).